Tropical Park Derby

-The Tropical Park Derby is an American Thoroughbred horse race currently run at Gulfstream ParkHallandale Beach, Florida in mid-December.
-It is an ungraded stakes race for 3-year-olds with a purse of $75,000 run over the turf at 1 1/16 miles.
+The Tropical Park Derby is a Listed American Thoroughbred horse race currently run at Gulfstream ParkHallandale Beach, Florida in mid-December.
+It is an ungraded stakes race for 3-year-olds with a purse of $140,000 run over the turf at 1 1/16 miles.

 Prior to 2014, the race was held at Calder Race Course in Miami Gardens, Florida.
 The race was once held in early January, often on New Year's Day, which made it the first "derby" of the year.
 In 2011, Calder ran the race twice: once in January and again in October.
 In 2012 and 2013, it was run in October only.
 In 2014, the race was moved to Gulfstream Park and run in December.

 Inaugurated in 1976, the Tropical Park Derby was named for the old Tropical Park Race Track in Miami.
 It was once thought of as the first step on the American Triple Crown trail.
 In 2006, Barbaro became the first winner of the race to subsequently win the Kentucky Derby.

 Due to financial pressure, Calder did not run the race in 2009.
 The race was downgraded from a Grade III race in 2011 by the American Graded Stakes Committee.

 The race has been run under the following combinations of distance and surface: